In a Bible Study on prayer the group that I led, at Christ Church in Los Angeles, had a discussion on waiting on God.

 Deuteronomy 31:6 (NKJV) Be strong and of good courage, do not fear nor be afraid of them; for the LORD your God, He is the One who goes with you.
 He will not leave you nor forsake

 In his book You’ll Get Through This.
-Max Lucado uses the experience of sitting in a waiting room waiting to see your doctor, to describe how we often feel when we have to wait even when it’s for our benefit.
+Max Lucado uses the experience of sitting in a waiting room waiting to see your doctor to describe how we often feel when we must wait even when it’s for our benefit.
 To get a copy of the book click on the book title, this LINK, or the ad at the end of this post.

 So here I sit in the waiting room.
 The receptionist took my name, recorded my insurance data, and gestured to a chair.
 “Please have a seat.
 We will call you when the doctor is ready.”
 I look around.
 A mother holds a sleeping baby.
 A fellow dressed in a suit thumbs through Time magazine.
 A woman with a newspaper looks at her watch, sighs, and continues the task of the hour: waiting.